gnosed/namada-docs/src/quick-start.md

-# Quick Start - How to install Anoma and run a validator node
+# Quick Start - How to run a validator node

-## Requirements

-* Building from source requires at least 16GB of ram available and 4 core cpu,
-* Free disk space of at least 60GB,
-* Intel i3 or better will suffice.
-* Tendermint 0.34.x pre-installed

-To install the correct version of Tendermint, download any of the pre-built binaries for versions 0.34.x [here](https://github.com/tendermint/tendermint/releases) and install it using the instructions on the [Tendermint guide](https://docs.tendermint.com/master/introduction/install.html), or use a script on the Anoma repo
-`scripts/install/get_tendermint.sh` This is used by the `make install` command (if you’re installing from the source).

-At the moment we are not supporting windows.

-This guide also assumes that the user has a basic knowledge of the terminal and how commands are used.

 ## About this guide

+This guide is aimed at people interested in running a validator node and assumes basic knowledge of the terminal and how commands are used.

 * Commands start with `$`:
   `$ this is a command do not copy the dollar sign!`